forestgrape/coronavirus/index.md

   But do <strong>not</strong> rely on hygiene alone, since there is strong evidence, that the majority of [transmissions occur through indoor air](#spread-patterns) and not with droplets.

 - Public Transport:
      * Ventilation is crucial in public transport.
 If possible open the windows at least from time to time, this works well thanks to the outside airflow.
-Don't put ventilation on ciruculation.
+Don't put ventilation on circulation.
 Put ventilation to max.
 Wear a mask.
      * If there are old toilets, that go to the rails, don't use them, never use to shit!

 - Covid-19 is different from a common respiratory disease.
 It doesn't start with a soar throat nor with a runny nose, it starts from within, from the lungs.
-Early symptoms can be some chill (because your body is increasing the temperature to fight the viruses) or some strange feeling sort like a small poisening, like having eaten something rotten or drunken too much.
+Early symptoms can be some chill (because your body is increasing the temperature to fight the viruses) or some strange feeling sort like a small poisoning, like having eaten something rotten or drunken too much.
 Feeling tired could be a symptom too.
 These symptoms are not specific to Covid-19 though, they can have other causes: Cold air, having eaten something rotten or not enough sleep.
 Early symptoms can be easily overlooked, so the first thing to notice may very well be a soar throat or loss of smell/taste - these symptoms come when high numbers of viruses are breathed up and reach the mouth and the nose, at this time, one is already shedding many viruses. <br>

     Observe your body, write down the observations and if possible measure:
     Measure your temperature several times every day and best in the same situations and record the values.
 As a slightly increased temperature can be an early sign of a possible Sars-Cov-2 infection.
 This can be as low as one or only half a degree, going up from 35 to 35.5 or 36.
 Keep in mind that the temperature varies over the course of a day and with the activities performed.
 That's why several measurements. <br>
     It is crucial to measure the temperature accurately since many people have only a slightly increased temperature ([Zhang](#zhang), [Wong](#wong), [Zhong](#zhong)), which doesn't "meet the definition of fever".
-Side note: It's time for medicine to move on from digitalization and black-white schemes to the continuous colorspace of baysian statistics.
+Side note: It's time for medicine to move on from digitalization and black-white schemes to the continuous colourspace of Bayesian statistics.
 The more common Covid-19 in your region is, the more likely it is that an observed infection is Covid-19.
 In my case - South East Switzerland, a day hike away from Nothern Italy - Covid-19 is currently the most prevalent disease.

 - Live a healthy lifestyle
     * sleep enough, eat healthily, relax and do some sport